enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

   6. The interface fluxes and interface velocity are then copied into the output fields.

-A separate method is provided to compute the fluxes for the passively advected quantities.
-This method will also be compute the fluxes of any specified quantities that are nominally actively advected, but can fall back to using passive advection when the solver doesn't explictly support it (the main example is ``"internal_energy"``)
+After computing the fluxes for all of the actively advected integration quantities at all locations, a helper method is invoked to compute the fluxes for the passively advected quantities.

 *Note: Currently EnzoRiemannImpl has only been tested and known to work for 3D problems.
 Additionally, no solvers (or more specifically,